Athersys Inc. [ATHX] – The merits and potential risks: A tempered look at ATHX

 Athersys Inc. [NASDAQ:ATHX]: Analyst Rating and Earnings

 Equities traders often pay a significant amount of attention to what top market analysts have to say about a potential stock investment.
 In regards to Athersys Inc. [ATHX], the most recent average analyst recommendation we can read comes from the fiscal quarter ending in 12/30/2019.
-On average, stock market experts give ATHX an Buy rating.
-The average 12-month price forecast for this stock is $3.15, with the high estimate being $12.00, the low estimate being $6.00 and the median estimate amounting to $9.00.
-This is compared to its latest closing price of $3.46.
+The average 12-month price forecast for this stock is $2.37, with the high estimate being $12.00, the low estimate being $6.00 and the median estimate amounting to $9.00.
+This is compared to its latest closing price of $3.10.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Athersys Inc. [ATHX] is sitting at 5.00.
 This is compared to 1 month ago, when its average rating was 5.00.